Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 The Big-M Method for If-Then Logic

-If y = 0, the constraint forces x ≤ 0 so x = 0.
-If y = 1, xM which is effectively no upper bound.
-Simple.
-But Big-M is dangerous: choosing M too large weakens the LP relaxation (increases the integrality gap) and introduces numerical instability.
-Modern solvers like Gurobi and CPLEX support indicator constraints (y = 1 ⇒ x ≤ c) natively, which are both tighter and safer.
+If y = 0, the constraint forces x ≤ 0, so x = 0.
+If y = 1, the constraint becomes xM, which is effectively no upper bound.
+The mechanism is simple.
+However, Big-M is hazardous: selecting M too large weakens the LP relaxation, increases the integrality gap, and introduces numerical instability.
+Modern solvers such as Gurobi and CPLEX support indicator constraints (y = 1 ⇒ x ≤ c) natively, which are both tighter and numerically safer.

 Worked Example: The 0/1 Knapsack